lyteword/chspurgeon-tod/volume-7/psalm-132.md

 d) Its pleasingness to God: 1Sa 2:30.

-2\.How earnestly he set himself to remedy the evil he deplored: "He sware", etc. There cannot be the least doubt that he would have foregone the enjoyment of temporal luxuries until he had accomplished the work dear to his heart, if he had been permitted of God.
+2\.
+How earnestly he set himself to remedy the evil he deplored: "He sware", etc. There cannot be the least doubt that he would have foregone the enjoyment of temporal luxuries until he had accomplished the work dear to his heart, if he had been permitted of God.
 Remark,

 a) There is little zeal for God's honour when self denial is not exercised for the sake of his cause.